willkyu/AutoPoke/README.md

   - wild encounter

 # Update Log
+- 2023-08-05
+  - Fixed bug for special anime when wildpoke raising.
+  - Fixed when wildpoke, receiving pokenav will interrupt autopoke.
+  - Fixed bug when in cave.
+InCave parameter is no longer needed.

 - 2023-08-04
   - Update for Operator version later than `v1.0.0`.
   - Support extra anime detection for `FrLg`, which only support `RS` in lower version.